-Who Are The ‘America’s Got Talent’ 2018 Season 13 Finalists?
+Who Are ‘America’s Got Talent’ 2018 Season 13’s Finalists?

 - Courtney Hadwin (singer)

-Among the Season 13 AGT finalists include three golden buzzer acts Howie Mandel’s Courtney Hadwin, Simon Cowell’s Michael Ketterer, and Tyra Banks’ Zurcaroh.
+Among the Season 13 AGT finalists are three golden buzzer acts: Howie Mandel’s Courtney Hadwin, Simon Cowell’s Michael Ketterer, and Tyra Banks’ Zurcaroh.

 Before tuning in for the live performances during the finals on Tuesday, September 18 – and voting for who you want to win – it may help to learn more about the 10 finalists.
 So, keep reading for a little background information on each of the finalists.